 Sweet and sour pork is a popular Chinese dish that is also a Filipino favorite dish.
 This is the reason why in most Chinese restaurant this dish is always present in the menu.
-This sweet and sour pork recipe I have here taste like the sweet and sour pork in Chowking fast food store because it is more on the sweeter side.
+This recipe I have here taste like the sweet sour pork in Chowking fast food store because it is more on the sweeter side.
 I mean the sourness is almost not present in the dish.
 But if you want it to taste the traditional sweet and sour taste, just add the vinegar which I also included in the recipe but it is only optional.
 The ingredient that gives it a little sourness is the ketchup specially is you will use tomato ketchup.
 But banana ketchup is fine if you have a sweet tooth.

 How to Cook Sweet and Sour Pork Chowking Style